BeyondAVL/beyondavl.github.io/_posts/2025-01-23-ToW-Session.markdown

 ---
 layout: post
-title:  "Session Log"
+title:  "2025-01-23 ToW Side Quest"
 date:   2025-01-23 20:00:00 -0500
 categories: session
 ---

 # Session Log
-11. **Side Quest:** After defeating a monster, the party steps through Mel’s portal, but Cephas, Ignara, and Ravin find themselves in a different dimension, separated from the others.
+**Side Quest:** After defeating a monster, the party steps through Mel’s portal, but Cephas, Ignara, and Ravin find themselves in a different dimension, separated from the others.

 The sky shows a second, unfamiliar moon alongside the one they recognize.
 The world resembles Calbrexi — same climate and topography — but the nearby city is metallic and alien in construction.
 As they approach, it seems uninhabited, with no visible wear or signs of life.
 They find a 500ft crater radiating heat and light.
 When Cephas tests the edge, it burns his foot.
 Soon after, a PA system announces the start of the day.